jeremydaly/lambda-api/README.md

 ## Contributions
 Contributions, ideas and bug reports are welcome and greatly appreciated.
 Please add  [issues](https://github.com/jeremydaly/lambda-api/issues) for suggestions and bug reports or create a pull request.

+## Are you using Lambda API?
+If you're using Lambda API and finding it useful, hit me up on [Twitter](https://twitter.com/jeremy_daly) or email me at contact[at]jeremydaly.com.
+I'd love to hear your stories, ideas, and even your complaints!